Alvipas/meteo_station_android_internet/README.md

     PoolOffset=100
     PoolSize=20
     LinkLocalAddressing=yes
     MulticastDNS=yes
 ```shell
 > sudo systemctl restart systemd-networkd
 ```
->If you want to provide internet access via the WiFi hotspot from other interfaces, you can include IPMasquerade=True under [Network], which allows for IP forwarding and creates the simple routing rules for you.
+>If you want to provide Internet access through the WiFi access point from other interfaces, you can include IPMasquerade = True in [Network], which allows IP forwarding and creates the basic routing rules for you.

 At this point, you can check that everything is configured and looking as expected:
 ```shell